 Please visit our meeting page for more details.

 The History Of CAFAA

-Caffeine Addicts Anonymous (CAFAA) began in 2010, when Sue B. (MA) and another caffeine addict, Amelia (CA), hosted the very first CAFAA phone meeting on a Monday night in April.
-This was a literature meeting, based on the AA Big Book and 12 Steps and 12 Traditions of Alcoholics Anonymous.
-Most of the attendees came from an Artificial Sweetener meeting.
+Caffeine Addicts Anonymous (CAFAA) began on April 12, 2010, when Sue B. (MA) and another caffeine addict, Amelia (CA), hosted the very first CAFAA phone meeting.
+Claire K. (WI) was the third attendee.
+The format was a literature meeting, based on the AA Big Book and 12 Steps and 12 Traditions of Alcoholics Anonymous.
+As the phone meeting continued over the next few months, most of the attendees came from Madison, WI and an artificial sweetener phone meeting.

 In 2011, Rena C. (WI) joined and created our first phone/email contacts list.
 She also updated the meeting format and began updating and circulating the contacts list and the meeting formats.
-Later that year, Sue B. traveled to Vermont, where she met face-to-face with Claire (WI), which was the first face-to-face meeting of CAFAA members.
+In October of that year, Sue B. and Claire K. traveled to Vermont together and had the first face-to-face CAFAA meeting during their trip.

 In 2013, Rena C. created the first CAFAA posters to be displayed in AA clubhouses in different time zones and began posting them in her local clubhouse.
 In July of that year, Sue B. flew to Wisconsin, where she met CAFAA members Rena C., Mike A., Tracy, Pamela and Gerri for the first ever CAFAA face-to-face meeting at the Monona Serenity Club, in Monona, WI, followed by dinner at Bunky’s Cafe.
 In September, Mike A. started the Thursday night telephone meeting.

 In 2014, CAFAA landed on the internet when Rena C. and Sue B. ordered the Caffeine Addicts Anonymous domain name and website builder.
 By October, Rena had launched the CaffeineAddictsAnonymous website.